smullins7/code-examples/blog-site/backend/README.md

 ```

 You can verify the script looks correct.
 When the application starts up, database migrations will run automatically to apply those changes.

+## Exercises

+The following are small tasks/problems to get familiar with this project:

+ - Replace `comment_to_json`/`post_to_json` functions with something re-usable.
+The goal is if we add additional entities (like tags, audit history, comment voting) we don't need to copy/paste the same code every time
+ - Add `updated_at` timestamps to posts and comments.
+This will involve a database migration and code change
+ - When returning a post via `/posts` or `/posts/<post-id>`, add an attribute in the JSON response for the number of comments instead of all the comments themselves
+ - Replace the existing delete functionality with "soft deletes"